hashicorp/terraform-website/content/source/docs/cloud/api/admin/module-sharing.html.md

 -> **Terraform Enterprise feature:** The admin API is exclusive to Terraform Enterprise, and can only be used by the admins and operators who install and maintain their organization's Terraform Enterprise instance.

 ~> **Tip**: This Admin Module Sharing API is **deprecated** and will be removed in a future release.
-Existing integrations with this API should transition to the [Admin Organizations Module Consumers API](./organizations.html#update-an-organization-39-s-module-consumers).
+Transition existing integrations with this API to the [Admin Organizations Module Consumers API](./organizations.html#update-an-organization-39-s-module-consumers).
 Global module sharing should still be configured using the [Admin Organizations API](./organizations.html#update-an-organization).

 There are two ways to configure module sharing via the Admin API: